NoobsArePeople2/AIRPad/README.md

 1. __AIRPad__: A gamepad device.
 2. __AIRKeyboard__: A keyboard device.

 Obviously if we're using AIRPad we want to support gamepads, probably even prefer them, but we cannot be guaranteed our players will have a gamepad.
 If they do have a pad it may get unplugged or a wireless pad might lose charge.
-Having an `AIRKeyboard` allows us to seemlessly handle all of these situations without having to change our input API in our game &mdash; `AIRKeyboard` functions identically to `AIRPad` so far as the API is concerned.
+Having an `AIRKeyboard` allows us to seemlessly handle all of these situations without having to change our input API in our game -- `AIRKeyboard` functions identically to `AIRPad` so far as the API is concerned.

 ### Polling an IAIRPadDevice